Celomarcelo/site-Karaoke/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fcelomarcelo.github.io%2Fsite-Karaoke%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=pt-BR)

 ### Chek List
--A feature checklist was created to ensure all testing.
+- A feature checklist was created to ensure all testing.

 ### Lighthouse tests were carried out on all pages to ensure performance
 - Home page